ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST order blocks by increasing slot number.

-Clients MUST respond with blocks from what they consider to be the canonical chain as select be fork choice.
+Clients MUST respond with blocks from their view of the current fork choice.
 In particular, blocks from slots before the finalization MUST lead to the finalized block reported in the `Status` handshake.

 #### BeaconBlocksByRoot